 Ever since he retired, Edward dreads going to bed at night.
 He’s afraid that when he turns off his light, he will just lie there with his eyes open and his mind racing.
 “How can I break this cycle?” he asks.
 “I’m so tired—I need to get some sleep.”

-Some older adults who have trouble sleeping use over-the-counter sleep aids.
-Using prescription medicines for a short time might help.
+Some older adults who have trouble sleeping may use over-the-counter sleep aids.
+Others may use prescription medicines to help them sleep.
+These medicines may help when used for a short time.
 But remember, medicines aren’t a cure for insomnia.

 Restless legs syndrome, periodic limb movement disorder, and rapid eye movement sleep behavior disorder are common in older adults.
 These movement disorders can rob you of needed sleep.